plone/plone.namedfile/plone/namedfile/usage.rst

                                                      css_class='rounded-img')" />

-*NOTE*: while using this approach may be useful for projects, using it in reusable addons is not recomended because it may require overriding it to your needs in a project.
-For such cases, we recomend using configurable picture variants.
+*NOTE*: while using this approach may be useful for projects, using it in reusable addons is not recommended because it may require overriding it to your needs in a project.
+For such cases, we recommend using configurable picture variants.